Braille Readers Are Leaders

 - Submitting the reading log in an accurate, complete, and timely fashion.

-The contestant, certifying official, and/or parent/guardian may be contacted if the contest judges have questions or need additional information about an entry.
+The contestant, parent, guardian or teacher may be contacted if the contest judges have questions or need additional information about an entry.
 Judges may, based upon the information available to them, adjust the number of pages or disqualify a contestant.
-All decisions of the judges are final.

 Reading Material Guidelines